mikegioia/libremail/sync/doc/sync-options.md

   Run the sync script but only prompt for adding a new IMAP account.

+* `--daemon | -d`

+  Run the sync script in daemon mode.
+This supresses output to the console and instead writes everything to the log files.

-* `--diagnostics | -d`
+* `--diagnostics | -D`

   Runs through the diagnostic tests and reports any errors.
 Use this to start debugging any failures.

-* `--daemon | -e`
+* `--email <address> | -e <address>`

-  Run the sync script in daemon mode.
-This supresses output to the console and instead writes everything to the log files.
+  Runs the sync script for the specified email account only.
+By default, the sync engine will run over all active accounts but this flag takes priority.

 * `--folder <folder> | -f <folder>`